aasparks/cryptopals-py-rkt/docs/readme.md

 #### 7. AES in ECB Mode - :ballot_box_with_check:

-Python (obviously) had a library function for AES-128.
+<span style="color:green">Python (obviously) had a library function for AES-128.</span>

-Racket did not have a library function so I implemented it myself.
-I may go back and implement it in Python just for fun.
+<span style="color:red">Racket did not have a library function so I implemented it
+myself.
+I may go back and implement it in Python just for fun.</span>

 #### 8. Detect AES in ECB Mode - :ballot_box_with_check: